 Three days in Amsterdam

 If you have three days, spend the morning of the third day finishing up whatever you didn't see on Day One and Day Two or complete one of our guided walking tours.

 Alternatively, ride to the end of Vondelpark and turn left onto Amstelveenseweg for 4 kilometers until you reach the Amsterdamse Bos.
-This huge forest is filled with ponds, pavilions and parks just begging for a picnic, and is a great place to relax and explore on a sunny day.
+This huge forest is filled with ponds, pavilions and parks just begging for a picnic.
+And is a great place to relax and explore on a sunny day.

-For those trying to “see it all”, the area of the Plantage is the last major neighborhood of the old city worth exploring.
+For those trying to see as much as possible, the area of the Plantage is the last major neighborhood of the old city worth exploring.
 This includes the area between the zoo and the botanical gardens along Nieuwe Herengracht and features park filled neighborhoods and quaint cafes.

-Last minute gifts can be picked up at the Bloomenmarkt (flower market) along Singelgracht, and at the huge outdoor Albert Cuypstraat Market located in the heart of De Pijp (closed Sundays).
+Last minute gifts can be picked up at the Bloomenmarkt flower market along Singelgracht, and at the huge outdoor Albert Cuypstraat Market located in the heart of De Pijp (closed Sundays).
 For antiques, check out Nieuwe Spiegelstraat or Overtoom street for larger furniture.